Department of Legislation & Advocacy in Brief

 Each year the Missouri PTA Department of Legislation & Advocacy develops a set of priorities that are expected to be addressed in the upcoming Missouri Legislative session.
 As unexpected issues emerge, Missouri PTA will act in accordance with the Resolutions and Position Statements that have been approved by the membership.
-A complete list of Missouri PTA Resolutions and Position Statements are available on our website under Resolutions (please make the word resolutions a link to the page).
-The National PTA Resolutions and Position Statements can be found here (insert the link www.pta.org/resolutions.asp on the word 'here').
+A complete list of Missouri PTA Resolutions and Position Statements are available on our website under Resolutions.
+The National PTA Resolutions and Position Statements can be found here.

-How to be a PTA Legislative Chair - this guide provides new and seasoned Legislative chairs with an outline of what the position entails and prominent events during the year.
+How To Be A Legislative Chair – this guide provides new and seasoned Legislative chairs with an outline of what the position entails and prominent events during the year.

 Legislative Chair report template and monthly report suggestions

 Corresponding with Representatives – template and sample letter

 The National PTA Online Advocacy Toolkit includes information on how a bill becomes a law, working with the media, Federal appropriations and much more.